WecoCabin/DRuino44/README.md

 The DR44 is a two wire Alternator with a built-in regulator.
 Well, really three wire but the third wire is not needed if adapting this alternator into another vehicle.
 The DR44 needs a 128Hz PWM signal to set the desired voltage output.
 The voltage output of the DR44 is adjusted by varying the PWM duty cycle from 5 to 95%.
 Duty Cycles 0-5% and 95-100% are used for diagnostic purposes.
 See PWM/Voltage scale below.
 If the DR44 does not see a PWM signal, it defaults to 13.8V output.

+I have seen 145 A and 160 A versions of this alternator.
+The 160A model is a nice upgrade from the older AD244 or even CS144/CS130 alternator models found in older vehicles.

 ###### DR44 PWM/Voltage scale